 Established in 1987, Atlanta Photography Group (APG) is an artist-initiated 501(c)(3) nonprofit membership organization providing opportunities and support to the fine art photography community.

-APG’s mission is to provide opportunities for photographers to further their artistic development and to develop and sustain an inclusive and vibrant photographic community for all individuals interested in contemporary photography, and to promote and support contemporary photography as a significant art form.
+APG’s mission is to provide opportunities for photographers to further their artistic development, advance and sustain an inclusive and vibrant photographic community for all individuals interested in contemporary photography, and to promote and support contemporary photography as a significant art form.
 These goals are supported through a wide range of activities that are overseen by a Board of Directors.

-APG hosts critiques, discussions and meetings every month at the gallery.
-These monthly meetings provide members with opportunities to receive valuable feedback on their work, discuss photography with their peers, and increase their knowledge of the photographic medium.
+APG hosts project reviews, discussions, meetings, and workshops every month at the gallery, providing members with opportunities to receive valuable feedback on their work, discuss photography with their peers, and increase their knowledge of the medium.

 Online Project Reviews: Project reviews with internationally recognized reviewers.
 Click here for more information and to view upcoming Project Reviews.

 Workshops: Ongoing courses designed to provide photographic artists with the essential knowledge and tools to succeed in their professional and creative practices.
 Click here for upcoming Workshops.